 4 Module coordinator Prof. Jürgen Kähler 5 Contents Computable General Equilibrium (CGE) models are popular and efficient research tools to simulate policy effects in diverse areas of economics such as international trade, economic development, migration, energy, environmental and fiscal policy.
 The workshop will start with a taught element that includes • An introduction to CGE models using a simple two-sector model, • A step-by-step introduction to the software and database of the Global Trade Analysis Project (GTAP) and • More detailed information about the core components of the GTAP model.
 The taught element covers the following topics: • Introduction to Computable General Equilibrium Modelling • Overview of GTAP • GTAP Database and Final Demand • Supply and Welfare Decomposition • Factor Markets and Sensitivity Analysis • Working with Satellite Datasets and Miscellanea In the seminar part of the course, students will apply GTAP to economic issues.
 We will be using the latest GTAP version that includes 141 countries/regions, 65 sectors and 8 factors of productions.
 Students are free to choose a topic for their application.
 Potential topics are for instance: Soaring Food Prices, Agricultural Production Subsidies, Climate Change, African Continental Free Trade Agreement and Taxation in India.
-6 Learning objectives and skills Students will acquire a solid knowledge of CGE modelling, apply a widely used CGE model and database to simulate economic policy interventions, summarize findings of previous research and contribute with own research to the field of their chosen topic, practice presentation and discussion of their research output.
-7 Prerequisites None, basic knowledge of microeconomics is very useful.
-8 Integration in curriculum semester: 3;1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics a International Studies 20242 Elective or elective complementary module for MA DEIS
+6 Learning objectives and skills Students will 7 Prerequisites None, basic knowledge of microeconomics is very useful.
+8 Integration in curriculum semester: 3;1 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Elective or elective complementary module for MA DEIS

-10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (40 minutes) 11 Grading procedure Presentation/written assignment (100%) Assignment: 2/3 Presentation: 1/3 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography C.I.
+10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (40 minutes) 11 Grading procedure Presentation/written assignment (100%) • Assignment: 2/3 • Presentation: 1/3 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography C.I.
 Dinwiddy &amp; F.J.
 Teal, The Two-Sector General Equilibrium Model, P. Allan/St. Martin's Press, 1988 M.E.
 Burfisher, Introduction to Computable General Equilibrium Models, 3rd ed., Cambridge University Press, 2021 A. Peng, Introducing CGE Models to the Classroom Using Excel, Working Paper, Ryerson University, 2009.